biancajemsten/project-4-wdi/README.md

 The next step was to set up our Trello board.
 And to create feature-focused cards.
 Every card represented a smallest individual feature to be worked on.

 From the get go we decided to design the application mobile first.
+Therefore it is fully mobile responsive and functional on all devices.

-Coding started from backend, once again completing smallest feature possible, and then testing it, before pushing it to the development branch.
+Coding started from the back end, once again completing smallest feature possible, and then testing it, before pushing it to the development branch.
 The initial setup of the processes was fairly straightforward and simple.
-The developer picked a trello card, assigning themselves to it, and then they proceeded to code it.
+The developer picked a trello card, assigned it to themselves, and then they proceeded to write the code for it.

 When the project reached more challenging stages, it was common for developers in this to pair up, to hasten the process.